Mali (processor): Comparison

-The Lima and Panfrost FOSS drivers
+The Lima, Panfrost and Panthor FOSS drivers

 On January 21, 2012, Phoronix reported that Luc Verhaegen was driving a reverse-engineering attempt aimed at the Mali series of GPUs, specifically the Mali 200 and Mali 400 versions.
 The project was known as Lima and targeted support for OpenGL ES 2.0.
 The reverse-engineering project was presented at FOSDEM, February 4, 2012, followed by the opening of a website demonstrating some renders.
 On February 2, 2013, Verhaegen demonstrated Quake III Arena in timedemo mode, running on top of the Lima driver.
 In May 2018, a Lima developer posted the driver for inclusion in the Linux kernel.
 In May 2019, the Lima driver became part of the mainline Linux kernel.
 The Mesa userspace counterpart was merged at the same time.
-It currently supports OpenGL ES 1.1, 2.0 and parts of 2.1, and the fallback emulation in MESA provides full support for graphical desktop environments.
+It currently supports OpenGL ES 1.1, 2.0 and parts of Desktop OpenGL 2.1, and the fallback emulation in MESA provides full support for graphical desktop environments.

 Panfrost is a reverse-engineered driver effort for Mali Txxx (Midgard) and Gxx (Bifrost) GPUs.
-Introducing Panfrost talk was presented at X.Org Developer's Conference 2018.
+A talk introducing Panfrost was presented at X.Org Developer's Conference 2018.
 As of May 2019, the Panfrost driver is part of the mainline Linux kernel. and MESA.
 Panfrost supports OpenGL ES 2.0, 3.0 and 3.1, as well as OpenGL 3.1.

+Later Collabora has developed panthor driver for G310, G510, G710 GPUs.